With no prospects for profits, big pharma neglects new infectious diseases

 Diverging priorities

-Medicines policy expert Ellen ‘t Hoen argues that “pharmaceutical companies don’t necessarily set priorities according to what global health priorities are.”
+Ellen ‘t Hoen, director of Medicines Law and Policyexternal link, argues that “pharmaceutical companies don’t necessarily set priorities according to what global health priorities are.”
 The trained lawyer who worked for Doctors without Borders and the WHO says that shareholders are used to big rewards and their priorities don’t often converge with public health priorities.

 But some companies argue this explanation is too black and white, pointing out that cancerexternal link is still the second-leading cause of death globally and chronic diseases like diabetesexternal link are on the rise.